 - “Show, don’t tell,” recommends instructional tech director Monique Flickinger.
 “Our technology tech trainers create three-minute video podcasts that show teachers in action using the new technology at the front of their classrooms.
 We also include pictures of the lesson plan, rubrics and students’ work at the end and link it to the state standards so that new teachers can easily steal ideas.”

 Whether your school or business is deploying five mobile devices or 50,000 mobile devices, LocknCharge can help guide your investment to make sure you’re making the best use of your technology funds.
 Get in touch today!

 From Henry Ford pioneering automotive mass production to Steve Jobs revolutionizing mobile technology, entrepreneurs are famous for disrupting the status quo.
 But they aren’t the only ones who understand that not settling for the standard approach can be the key to problem solving.
 Some educational organizations also transcend the status quo by integrating technology and education, hiring innovative people, encouraging creative thinking, and continually adapting.
 These three innovative school districts are proof that when educators shake up traditional models of distributing homework, deploying technology, and delivering curriculum, students succeed.

 Using Curriculum to Guide Technology Deployment

-As the Director of Instructional Technology for Putnam City Schools in Oklahoma, Charri Stratton understands the variety of challenges administrators face when it comes to mobile device deployments and BYOD environments.
+As the Director of Instructional Technology for Putnam City Schools in Oklahoma, Charri Stratton understands the variety of challenges administrators face when it comes to integrating technology in the classroom.
 To tackle these challenges, Putnam City Schools puts curriculum at the forefront of its technology deployment.
 Stratton elaborates, “We thought about why we wanted to put iPads in the hands of kids, how that would affect their learning, and letting that guide us in our deployment.”